Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 4. The Pop-Up Modal
     1. Check that when resizing the page, the modal width and text resizes correctly.
-    2. Upon hovering over the "Plage Again" button, it should change colour.
+    2. Upon hovering over the "Play Again" button, it should change colour.
     3. If the mouse is moved away from the button, it should revert to it's original colour slowly.
     4. Check that the "Play Again" button refreshes the page, sending the user back to the original button screen.